metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 One reason why people do this is because they build up on their reputation and good online conduct.

-But regardless of your reasons I believe it's bad for privacy because you run the risk of being stalked and also if your identity is somehow revealed you'll be revealed in all places where you use same handle or avatar and then people who are in fact not stalkers may become one, most likely someone who knows you in real life.
+But regardless of your reasons I it's not good for privacy because you run the risk of being stalked and also if your identity is somehow revealed you'll be revealed in all places where you use same username or avatar and then people who are in fact not stalkers may become one, most likely someone who knows you in real life.

 Third privacy mistake is using your real name or family name or a portion of it in username,